-In this blog post, we show you how to better organize the creation of job references based on SAP.
-With a simpler and faster process that is integrated into your SAP system, you can reduce the coordination effort and enhance the results of your HR work.
-Meanwhile, your employees won’t have to wait endlessly for their certificate of employment and can look forward to a meaningful and high-quality reference.
+In this blog post, we will show you how to better organize the creation of job references based on SAP.
+With a simpler and faster process that is integrated into your SAP system, you reduce the coordination effort and improve the result of your HR work.
+At the same time, your employees no longer have to wait long for their job references and can look forward to meaningful and high-quality references.

 - Description of the employee’s tasks by the HR department